ECNU-SII/Continual-NExT/README.md

 ## Experimental Results

+We implemented two parameter efficient fine-tunings (*i.e.* LoRA and MoELoRA), and five continual learning methods (namely Replay, LWF, EWC, GEM and CIA based on LoRA fine-tuning) on our proposed Continual-News dataset.
+Results are shown in the following two Tables.

 **Continual-News Results on InternLM2.5-7b-chat**

 | Method  | 2022  | 2023  | 2024  |  2025  | Avg.ACC | Forgetting | New.ACC |